Who we look for

 - Qualifications (where required)

-Before deciding to apply, we recommend you review the Candidate Pack (‘Want more information’) to understand the key requirements of the role, selection documentation and consider speaking with the contact officer to clarify any questions you may have about the role.
+Before deciding to apply for our jobs, we recommend you look at the Candidate Pack (titled ‘Want More Information’) to understand the key requirements of the role, selection documentation and consider speaking with the contact officer to clarify any questions you have.

-Your application will require you to submit a one page pitch (application response).
-We want to know why you want to work at NIAA, why you are interested in the role, what you can offer us, and how your skills, knowledge, experience and qualifications are applicable to the role.
+Your one page pitch is a chance to tell us why you are the right person for the job.
+We want to know why you want to work at the NIAA, why you are interested in the role, what you can offer us, and how your skills, knowledge, experience and qualifications are applicable to the role.
+Essentially, why should we hire you?

-NIAA uses an online recruitment system for lodgement of job applications, we do not accept emailed responses or unsolicited applications from third parties.
-Applications must be lodged through the online system as directed, by the nominated closing date.
+NIAA uses an online recruitment system for receiving job applications, we do not accept emailed responses.
+Applications must be submitted through the online system, by the listed closing date.

 Create a new account

-If this is the first time you have applied for a role with NIAA, you will be required to create an account.
+If this is the first time you have applied for a job with NIAA (or haven’t applied for a job with NIAA since December 2022 when the new NIAA eRecruit system was established), you will be required to create an account by following the new user registration steps.
 This simple step-by-step process will ask you to enter an email address (username) and create a password.

-If you wish to apply for a role and have a current account, log into your account and select the vacancy you wish to apply for.
+If you wish to apply for a role and have a current account (created after December 2022 – prior to this time applications were submitted in the previous PMC/NIAA eRecruit system), log into your account and select the vacancy you wish to apply for.
 If you have forgotten your password or username click on the ‘Forgotten your Password’ link and a reset password link will be sent to your email address.

 Problems with accessing online system

-If you are unable to submit your application via the online recruitment system, please contact the Recruitment Team on (02) 6271 6000 (select option 2) or email email@example.com.
+If you are unable to submit your application via the online recruitment system, please contact the Recruitment Team on (02) 6215 1000 (option 2) or email email@example.com.

-The selection method used will vary depending on the requirements of the role, but will generally include the following:
+The selection process used will vary depending on the requirements of the role, but will generally include the following:

 - assessment of your cultural capability where you are required to demonstrate your awareness of matters relating to Aboriginal and/or Torres Strait Islander peoples and an ability to communicate sensitively and effectively with Aboriginal and/or Torres Strait Islander peoples and communities